 Dog Sledding

 After spending the day in the city centre, it’s time to kick off the winter adventure activities.
-If you only have 2 days in Tromso, this is a must-do, hence why it is the first feature on our itinerary.
+If you only have 2 days in Tromso, this is a must-do, hence why it is the first feature on my itinerary.

-You can opt to take a self-drive tour where you are in charge of handling your sled or book a husky sledding guide such as this full-day tour.
+You can opt to take a self-drive tour where you are in charge of handling your sled or book a husky sledding guide such as this half-day tour.
 Husky guides share their passion and insights, which can definitely enhance the experience, but there is no experience quite like opting for self-drive.

 This way, you get to drive the sledge yourself, taking turns with a partner.
 You head out in a small group with experienced mushers on hand to help if needed.